pestphp/docs/exceptions.md

 })->throws(Exception::class);
 ```

-If you also want to assert the exception message, you need to provide a second argument to the `throws` method.
+If you also want to make an assertion against the exception message, you may provide a second argument to the `throws` method.

 ```php
 it('throws exception', function () {